jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### FE 10 Currency
 Calculations
 (1) In this subpart, the following values must be calculated in New Zealand currency:
-  (a) an amount of total group debt and an amount of total group assets of a New Zealand group or of a worldwide group:
+  (a) an amount of total group debt, an amount of total group assets, and an amount of total group non-debt liabilities of a New Zealand group or of a worldwide group:
   (b) a financial arrangement or risk-weighted exposure.
 Currency conversions for excess debt entity
 (2) If the value referred to in subsection (1) is denominated in a foreign currency, an excess debt entity must convert the value to New Zealand currency at—